A Kinematic Analysis of the Giant Molecular Complex W3; Possible Evidence for Cloud-Cloud Collisions that Triggered OB Star Clusters in W3 Main and W3(OH): Results

 \subsection{The overall distributions of the molecular gas}

-Figure \ref{fig1}a shows the three colour image of \footnote{Herschel is an ESA space observatory with science instruments provided by European-led Principal Investigator consortia and with important participation from NASA.} taken with PACS at 70~$\mu$m, 160~$\mu$m, and SPIRE at 250~$\mu$m (Rivera-Ingraham et al. 2013).
-The whole W3 GMC is dominated by the red colour at 250~$\mu$m, while the area around ($l$, $b$)= (133\fdg7, 1\fdg1) is bluer, indicating that dust components are heated by stellar feedback from high-mass stars.
+Figure \ref{fig1}a depicts a pseudo-colour image taken with \textit{Herschel}\footnote{Herschel is an ESA space observatory with science instruments provided by European-led Principal Investigator consortia and with important participation from NASA.}/PACS at wavelengths of 70~$\mu$m (blue) and 160~$\mu$m (green), along with \textit{Herschel}/SPIRE at 250~$\mu$m (red) \citep{Rivera2013}.
+The whole W3 GMC is dominated by the red colour at 250~$\mu$m, while the areas around IC~1795, W3 Main, W3(OH), and AFGL~333 are bluer, indicating local dust heating due to nearby high-mass stars.
+Spectroscopically identified OB stars \citep{Oey_2005} are plotted as black crosses and show correspondence with ``bluer'' regions.

-Figure \ref{fig1}b shows the distribution of the integrated intensity of the $\twelvecoh$ emission which is extended by $\sim$60~pc $\times$ 60~pc.
-The O stars identified spectroscopically \citep{Oey_2005} are denoted by crosses.
-The diffuse gas is extended over the area and three regions in the northeast-east edge of the cloud show intense $\twelvecoh$ emission toward W3~Main, W3(OH), and AFGL~333 are described below.
-W3~Main has the most prominent peak at ($l$, $b$) = (133\fdg65, 1\fdg20) with an integrated intensity of 450~$\kkms$.
-Most of the O stars are distributed within 10 pc of the peak position.
-W3(OH) at ($l$, $b$)$\sim$(133\fdg9, 1\fdg1) has the integrated intensity 300~$\kkms$ and is associated with the OH and H$_2$O masers \citep{Forster,Reid1980}.
-A position of ($l$, $b$) = (134\fdg2, 0\fdg7) weakest among the three is associated with W4 and is known as AFGL~333.
-The ultraviolet radiation of the O stars including BD+61~411 ionizes the surrounding gas to form an $\htwo$ region IC~1795 which is extended with a radius of $\sim$4~pc centered at ($l$, $b$) = (133\fdg7, 1\fdg1) \citep{Mathys}.
-The area coincides with that of intense 70 $\mu$m emission in Figure \ref{fig1}a.
+Figure \ref{fig1}b shows the integrated intensity of the $\twelvecoh$ emission.
+The diffuse gas is extended over the area, and three regions in the northeast-east edge of the cloud show intense $\twelvecoh$ emission, corresponding to the HDL where W3 Main, W3(OH), and AFGL 333 are located \citep{Lada_w3}.
+W3 Main has the most prominent peak at ($l$, $b$)~$\sim$~(133\fdg70, 1\fdg22) with an integrated intensity of 450~$\kkms$, and most of the O stars in W3 are distributed within 10~pc of the peak position.
+W3(OH) at ($l$, $b$)~$\sim$~(133\fdg95, 1\fdg07) has an integrated intensity of 300~$\kkms$ and is associated with the OH and H$_2$O masers \citep{Forster,Reid1980} as well as a few OB stars.
+AFGL~333 has the weakest integrated intensity among the three and is connected to W4 on the eastern edge.
+The HDL has a clear molecular cavity at ($l$, $b$)~$\sim$~(133\fdg80, 1\fdg13) and coincides with an $\htwo$ region IC~1795 powered by an O6 star called BD+61~411 \citep{Mathys}.
+The $\htwo$ region corresponds to the ``bluer'' area in Figure \ref{fig1}a, where we can see the intense 70~$\mu$m emission.